 What the Studies Say About Genes and Cannabis Dependence

 The most recent GWAS, published earlier this year, found another region of genetic variability (within chromosome-10) relating to cannabis dependence.
 Researchers looked at over 2000 people who met the criteria for cannabis dependence and compared them with over 6000 people who did not.
 The control group also used cannabis throughout their lives.

-Multiple SNPs have been identified within this genomic region, and seven of the SNPs occurred in the genes expressed in brain tissue.
-Additionally, these SNPs are predicted to alter the assembly of proteins the cell uses to read the genetic code (“transcription factors”) several of which show brain-related expressions.
+Multiple SNPs exist within this genomic region, and seven of the SNPs occurred in the genes expressed in brain tissue.
+Additionally, scientists predict that these SNPs alter the assembly of proteins the cell uses to read the genetic code (“transcription factors”) several of which show brain-related expressions.

 Results and moving forward:

 As a result, expression of other genes in the brain may become altered, which further increases the complexity of the events caused by these SNPs.
-Interestingly, the identified genetic variability associated with cannabis dependence is found to be associated with nicotine dependence, but not alcohol dependence.
+Interestingly, genetic variability of cannabis dependence associates with nicotine dependence, but not alcohol dependence.

-The highest value of this study is: the SNPs identified are located in genes expressed in brain regions.
+The highest value of this study is that it locates SNPs genes in different brain regions.
 These brain regions play a major role in the development of addictive behaviors (particularly in executive control and attention bias).
 Further identification of genetic risk factors associated with cannabis dependence will help decipher the genetic etiology of cannabis use disorders.
 This will help identify individuals at greater risk of developing them.